Cystitis information, advice, and order treatment online - be prepared with standby antibiotic available to buy online

-Repeated cystitis, also known as water infections or urinary tract infections (UTI), can be uncomfortable and troublesome.
+Cystitis, also known as a water infection or urinary tract infection (UTI), can be uncomfortable and troublesome.
 Some women are prone to repeated episodes of cystitis.
 Men rarely suffer from cystitis, but when they do it tends to be more serious.
 The treatment offered here is NOT for men, only for women who are prone to repeated uncomplicated water infections.

 Antibiotics for cystitis from Dr Fox

 Dr Fox supplies only standby antibiotics, either trimethoprim or nitrofurantoin, to keep in reserve to take if an infection develops.
 Standby antibiotic treatment is only for those women who are prone to cystitis and have already been diagnosed with it in the past.
-You should only use this treatment if you are confident you recognise the symptoms when you get them.
+You should only use this treatment if you are confident you can recognise the symptoms when you get them.

 How to choose whether to order trimethoprim or nitrofurantoin is discussed below.
 A short questionnaire must be completed after choosing the required antibiotic.
 This ensures the treatment is correct for you and that you are aware of how to use it.

 This postal service is not for the treatment of cystitis that has already started.
-If cystitis symptoms have already started contact your GP surgery, out-of-hours service, a local pharmacy, or telephone NHS 111 for advice.
+If cystitis symptoms have already started contact your GP surgery, out-of-hours service, a local pharmacy, telephone 111 or visit NHS 111 online for advice.
 This will guarantee there is no delay in starting treatment.

-Patients ordering antibiotics from us are required to provide their GP details.
+Patients ordering antibiotics from Dr Fox are required to provide their GP details.
 We will inform your surgery each time treatment is supplied.
 This allows GPs to monitor overall treatment.

 Simple uncomplicated cystitis

 Simple cystitis is the term used to describe an infection in the urine which is causing mild to moderate symptoms, where the infection has not spread to the kidneys, and is not causing severe generalised symptoms.
 Self-treatment with standby antibiotics is usually effective for simple cystitis.
-Symptoms usually improve within 24 hours.
+Symptoms should improve within 24 hours.
 Symptoms of simple cystitis include:

 - Burning and soreness when passing water (doctors call this dysuria).